martinknechtel/martinknechtel.github.io/index.md

-# Martin Knechtel
+# Dr. Martin Knechtel

-You can write me an email here: martin@knechtel.eu (you may use this [PGP-Key](http://pgp.mit.edu:11371/pks/lookup?op=get&search=0xCAE5E700F4276D9D))
+You can write me an email to martin@knechtel.eu.
+If you need encryption you may use my [PGP-Key](http://pgp.mit.edu:11371/pks/lookup?op=get&search=0xCAE5E700F4276D9D))

 ## Profiles